Call a private API - Amazon API Gateway

 https://{restapi-id}.execute-api.{region}.amazonaws.com/{stage}

-For example, assuming you set up the GET /pets and GET /pets/{petId} methods in this example, and assuming that your rest API ID was 01234567ab and your region was us-west-2, you could test your API by typing the following URLs in a browser:
+For example, if you set up the GET /pets method for the test stage, and your REST API ID was 01234567ab and your Region was us-west-2, you could invoke your private API by entering the following URL in a browser:

 https://01234567ab.execute-api.us-west-2.amazonaws.com/test/pets

-Alternatively, you could use the following cURL commands:
+Alternatively, you could use the following cURL command to invoke your private API:

 curl -X GET https://01234567ab.execute-api.us-west-2.amazonaws.com/test/pets